-- (a) On-site sewage treatment systems shall continue to be the preferred method of effluent disposal in the Plan area and be subject to the requirements of the appropriate governing authority be it the Vancouver Coastal Health Authority or Ministry of Environment along with the SCRD. - (b) A liquid waste management study will identify where any future community sewer systems could be developed, and to confirm areas to be serviced by on-site septic systems.
-Attention is to be given to the provision of community sewer to serve the community commercial centres and higher density neighbourhoods. - (c) The Vancouver Coastal Health Authority through the Municipal Sewage Regulation is responsible to establish, maintain, and enforce a non-pollution standard for septic effluent disposal in all areas including lake watersheds, along all watercourses, and in marine waterfront areas for both existing and new dwellings. - (d) The Vancouver Coastal Health Authority is encouraged to consider proven and reliable alternate sewage disposal systems for single parcels as either replacement systems or for properties with limited soil for conventional systems.
+- (a) On-site sewage treatment systems shall continue to be the preferred method of effluent disposal in the Plan area and be subject to the requirements of the appropriate governing authority be it the Vancouver Coastal Health Authority or Ministry of Environment along with the SCRD. - (b) A liquid waste management study will identify where any future community sewer systems could be developed, and to confirm areas to be serviced by on-site septic systems. -Attention is to be given to the provision of community sewer to serve the community commercial centres and higher density neighbourhoods. - (c) The Vancouver Coastal Health Authority through the Municipal Sewage Regulation is responsible to establish, maintain, and enforce a health-related non-pollution standard for septic effluent disposal in all areas including lake watersheds, along all watercourses, and in marine waterfront areas for both existing and new dwellings. on land based sewerage systems.
+The Ministry of Environment through the Municipal Wastewater Regulation is responsible to establish, maintain, and enforce a health-related and nonpollution standard for effluent from larger sewerage systems that treat waste water and eventually discharge to land, water bodies or ocean.

-- (e) Community sewage treatment systems shall be constructed to SCRD subdivision servicing bylaw standards and maintained by either the SCRD or a strata corporation, with a vision of integration with an overall community system developed in compliance with a liquid waste management strategy. - (f) Support for sewage ocean outfalls will only be considered where a minimum of high level secondary treatment/tertiary treatment, pursuant to SCRD subdivision servicing bylaw standards is proposed to serve existing developments with an understanding that any approved facility be integrated into a future community sewer system recommended by an SCRD Liquid Management strategy. - (g) Sewage discharge into local waters from live-aboard vessels shall not be permitted.
+- (d) The Vancouver Coastal Health Authority is Residents are encouraged to consider proven and reliable alternate sewage disposal systems for single parcels as either replacement systems or for properties with limited soil for conventional systems.
+Such alternate systems must be designed and installed by authorized persons as required by the Municipal Sewerage Regulation. - (e) Community sewage treatment systems shall be constructed to SCRD subdivision servicing bylaw standards and maintained by either the SCRD or a strata corporation, with a vision of integration with an overall community system developed in compliance with a liquid waste management strategy. - (f) Support for sewage ocean outfalls will only be considered where a minimum of high level secondary treatment/tertiary treatment, pursuant to SCRD subdivision servicing bylaw standards is proposed to serve existing developments with an understanding that any approved facility be integrated into a future community sewer system recommended by an SCRD Liquid Management strategy. - (g) Sewage discharge into local waters from live-aboard vessels shall not be permitted.

-3.7 Solid Waste
+3.73.8 Solid Waste